BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

 The steps are as follows:
 1. Given a note, find its period `T` to the nearest integer by using your method that computes the period. **You've made a function do to this already, so you should call that function!**
 2. Create an array with enough samples to hold `duration` seconds audio.
 How many elements does this array need?
 It depends on the duration and the number of samples per second (also known as the sample rate or frequency): **you have both of these!
 The sample rate is the `FS` variable.
-Don't forget to cast this value to an `int` so you can create your array size: if you create an array, the size you provide it must be an integer.**
+Don't forget to cast this value to an `int` after you calculate the total number of samples, so that you can create your array size: if you create an array, the size you provide it must be an integer.**
 3. Fill in the first `T` samples with random noise **using your noise method**.
 4. Process all of the rest of the samples one by one in order, starting at index `T`.
 Each value should be the average of the two adjacent samples `T` indices back multiplied by a factor of `decay`.
 For example, if you're at index 150 and your period is 100, you should average samples at indices 50 and 51.
 This simulates a traveling wave over a string of length `T` that decays and dampens "low frequencies" first, and is referred to as a "digital waveguide."
 5. Watch out for integer division!
 If you don't hear a sound when you run, it could be that one of your divisions is rounding down to 0 due to integer division.